Montreal Victoire: Regular season titles and Walter Cup (2024–present)

 In September 2024, the team announced that Place Bell would serve as its primary home venue for the 2024–25 season.
-The Victoire enjoyed success in the regular season, finishing first in the league, while team captain Poulin led the league in goals.
-The Victoire faced the Charge in the semi-finals of the Walter Cup playoffs, but were ousted in four games.
+The Victoire enjoyed success in the regular season, finishing first in the league.
+Team captain Marie-Philip Poulin led the league in goals, and subsequently became the first Victoire player to receive the PWHL's Billie Jean King Most Valuable Player honour.
+As well, the International Ice Hockey Federation named her the IIHF Female Player of the Year for her feats with both the Victoire and the Canadian national team.
+The Victoire faced the Ottawa Charge in the semi-finals of the Walter Cup playoffs, but were ousted in four games.